RealPapaZeus/PlanGoes/README.md

 # PlanGoes

-PlanGoes is a software project developed by students from the University of Applied Sciences Flensburg.
+PlanGoes is an cross platform app designed and developed by students from the University of Applied Sciences Flensburg.

 ## Getting Started